-PERCENT MARRIED: Currently, 80% of active members are assumed to be married with the male three years older than his spouse.
+SPOUSES: Currently, for members who elect spouse coverage, husbands are assumed to be three years older than their wives.
 Since the data we currently have does not include spousal information, we will recommend no change to this assumption at this time, but will review closely during the next experience study.